Nicholas282787728/CbLab/chapter1/step-3-choose-data-to-restore/34-restore-a-disk-image-or-network-share/342-specify-the-restore-destination/3425-restore-to-a-google-cloud-instance-image-or-disk/34252-restore-to-a-google-machine-image.md

-## 3.4.2.5.2 - Restore to a Google Machine Image
+## Restore to Google Machine Image

 This wizard page enables you to restore a disk image to a [Google operating system image](https://cloud.google.com/compute/docs/images).